streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 Instead of storing the key as plain text (and allowing anyone to copy/move it), we use browser's `IndexedDB` to store the key as a `CryptoKey`.

-`CryptoKey` is stored securely by the browser and cannot be exported, viewed, copied except by the app & browser.
+`CryptoKey` is stored securely by the browser and cannot be exported, viewed, or copied except by the app & browser.

 # [Mobile](#/tab/mobile)